Why We Love Jason Neroni

 What would you be doing if you weren’t a chef?

 I love movies, specifically sci-fi.
 If I wasn’t a chef I could definitely see myself doing something in movies, something in Hollywood.
+Maybe prop design or set design.
+The Empire Strikes Back is one of my favorite sci-fi movies!

 Explore Upcoming Trips with our Tastemakers